-Tata Institute of Social Sciences shall be conducting various vocational courses through a network of training hubs across India.
-The training partner shall enter into a direct agreement with Tata Institute of Social Sciences.
-The role of the training partner would be –.
+Tata Institute of Social Sciences shall be conducting various vocational courses through a network of Training Facilitator across India.
+The training facilitators shall enter into a direct agreement with Tata Institute of Social Sciences.
+The role of the training facilitators would be –.

 Schedule a course depending on local industry needs.